chamara7h/dhis2_demo/README.md

 # Webinar: Leveraging Chap and the DHIS2 Platform for Stock Forecasting

-# Webinar: Leveraging CHAP and the DHIS2 Platform for Stock Forecasting

 This repository contains the **demo materials** for the webinar:

 **Leveraging CHAP and the DHIS2 Platform for Stock Forecasting**